emryscass/cookbook/README.md

-This branch will include many small projects
+This repository will include many small projects